MicrosoftDocs/architecture-center/docs/landing-zones/subscription-vending-content.md

 1. Create a pull request from your branch into `main`.
 1. Update the data collection tool with a state change and reference to this pull request.

-The *request pipeline* in the example implementation executes these steps (*see Figure 2*).
+The *request pipeline* in the example implementation executes these steps (*see figure 2*).
 You could also use a code-based solution hosted in Azure if the workflow is complex.

 **Validate the subscription parameter file.** The pull request should trigger a linting process to validate the request data.
 The goal is to ensure the deployment is successful.
 It should validate the YAML/JSON subscription parameter file.
 It could also verify that the IP address range is still available.
 You might also want to add a manual review gate with human intervention.
 They could perform the final review and make changes to the subscription parameter file.
 The output should be a JSON/YAML subscription parameter file with all the data to create a subscription.